yeCodes/windowsXMLTimeSpentInDoc/README.md

     This project is useful for those who want to gather data on how long they spend composing various documents.

     Two examples:
-    1. Suppose I have  folder on CS topics that I need to get up-to-speed on.
-All the documents within this are related to this topic.
+    1. Suppose I have  folder on CS topics that I need to get up-to-speed on and that all the documents within this folder are related to this topic.
-    I am interested in seeing how long I spend in each document within the CS folder as well as how long I spend learning the material within the folder at an aggregated CS level.
+    I am interested in seeing how long I spend in each document within the CS folder as well as how long I spend learning the material within the folder at an aggregated level (the sum of time spent in all documents within a given directory).

     2. I have to write a series of essays and do research for them.
 I have a general sense of how many days are required to complete the assignment but do not have any more granular data.
 This script can be used to extract granular data aroundd time taken to research and write essays.